Blorfus/ThingworxLogView/ReadMe.md

 ## Installing prerequesites:

+Most of the libraries used are default python, but there are a few extras that you will need to install.

-'pip install argparse'
+pip install argparse
-'pip install pyyaml'
+pip install pyyaml

 ## Configuration:

 The script looks for a config.yaml file in the same directory.
 The format allows for extra server information to be setup and accessed with a single moniker.
-See config.yaml.example.
+See config.yaml.example for reference.

+**Note:** If you haven't already, create your own config.yaml file by copying the config.yaml.examlpe file.

 ## Running the Log viewer: